upciti/wakemeops/README.md

 ## :star: What is it?

-WakeMeOps is an open source effort which aims at centralizing many portable applications - such as statically built applications - in a single Debian repository.
-WakeMeOps should be compatible with Debian, Ubuntu and other Debian based distributions.
+WakeMeOps is a Debian repository for portable applications.

+* Old releases are kept for three years to let you write reproducible Dockerfiles and CI/CD pipelines.
+* Applications can easily be added through pull requests on Github using a simple YAML configuration file.
+* WakeMeOps is a <a href="https://www.gitops.tech/">GitOps</a> project: the state of the Debian repository is declared and managed using Git and CI/CD.

-Our repository contains over 90 applications and is divided into five components: Desktop, DevOps, Dev, SecOps, and Terminal.
+Our repository contains over 100 applications and is divided into five components: Desktop, DevOps, Dev, SecOps, and Terminal.

-For instance, you will find in WakeMeOps these widely used packages:
+For instance, you will find in WakeMeOps these widely used applications:

 - Desktop: [mattermost-desktop](https://docs.wakemeops.com/packages/mattermost-desktop)
 - Dev: [poetry](https://docs.wakemeops.com/packages/poetry), [pyenv](https://docs.wakemeops.com/packages/pyenv), [github-cli](https://docs.wakemeops.com/packages/github-cli), [glab](https://docs.wakemeops.com/packages/glab)